-One in three women will be victims of domestic violence at some point in their lives.
+One in four women will be victims of domestic violence at some point in their lives.
 Domestic violence impacts women, men and children of any cultural background, socioeconomic status, sexual orientation, gender, age or religion.
 CADA offers specific services to help you if you have been a victim of domestic violence.

 The following questions are designed to point out possible abuse in a relationship or what we call “red flags”.
 If you answer yes to any of these, you may be in an abusive relationship.
 Please explore the rest of the website to get more information and learn about our services.
 Please contact us if you have any questions.

 - Do you feel nervous around your partner?

 - Do you have to be careful to control your behavior to avoid your partner’s anger?